Your guide to optimal nutrition for a healthy baby

 - Foods to avoid during pre-conception, pregnancy and breastfeeding

 Caffeine: There are a lot of conflicting opinions on if caffeine is safe during pregnancy and if so, how much.
 It certainly isn’t necessary, and is best avoided.
-If you do consume caffeine, limit to one cup a day and not from soda.
+If you do consume caffeine, limit to 1-2 cups a day.
+I didn’t start drinking coffee until after I gave birth to Kali.

 Processed Foods: With up to 200 chemicals found in the umbilical cord blood of some babies, there is certainly good reason to avoid any unnecessary chemicals in foods or environment.
 Processed foods also offer little nutrition and can lead to constipation and blood sugar instability (which can cause morning sickness).

-Vegetable Oils and Fats: As I’ve explained before, vegetable oils and other omega-6 fats are foreign to the body and there is no need for them.
+Vegetable Oils and Fats: Vegetable oils and other omega-6 fats are foreign to the body and there is no need for them.
 They have even been linked to cell mutation and cancers, and should especially be avoided by pregnant women due to the rapid cell development of the unborn baby.
+This includes canola oil, sunflower oil, rapeseed oil, safflower oil.
+These are highly processed and rancid oils that should not be consumed by anyone.

-Grains and Sugars: Grains and sugars are certainly not the most nutrient dense food choices, and in some people, they can even cause health problems.
+Grains and Sugars: Grains and sugars are certainly not the most nutrient dense food choices, and in most people, they can even cause health problems.
 Pregnant women should focus on the most bioavailable and dense sources of nutrition, which means choosing meats, fats, and vegetables/fruits over grains, sugars and baked goods.
+Check out Gary Taubes book “The case against sugar” you will be shocked.

 Supplements For Healthy Pregnancy